Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 Awesome ways to recycle cereal boxes .
 Turn your cereal boxes into a decorative yet functional file sorter for your desk!

-And save up old boxes and toilet paper tubes to create a FREE art caddy, like this one I created for my girls’ room.
+And save up old boxes and toilet paper tubes to create a FREE art caddy.
+See how I made this one for my girls’ room.
 Decorate it with fun colored duck tape or wrapping paper.

 This customized DIY desk organizer is super easy (and fun) to make.
 With recycled boxes and items you already have, it's also very affordable!
 Score!